 If you've previously added other elements to the dashboard, their data sources will appear as options you can select when adding new elements.
 For example, if you've previously added a map element, its operational layers will appear as potential data sources when adding other elements.

-When configuring a data-driven element, there will be a Data tab available.
+When configuring a data-driven element, a Data tab is available.
 You can change the data source on this tab if needed.
 You can also apply filters.
 For some element types, there are element-specific data settings.
-For example, both the indicator and gauge elements have a Value Conversion setting that is used to convert values from one unit of measure to another at run time.
+For example, both the indicator and gauge elements have a Value conversion setting that is used to convert values from one unit of measure to another at run time.